manhph2211/Semantic-Segmentation-Pytorch/README.md

 ## 0. Introduction :smiley:

-- This repo is about implementing normal UNet in the task of **semantic segmentation** from scratch!
+- This repo is about implementing normal UNet in the task of **semantic segmentation**!

 ![alt text](https://github.com/manhph2211/Semantic-Segmentation-Pytorch/blob/main/UNet.png)